 Bundle promotions are also a strong student marketing campaign idea for brands that sell through grocery multiples, as they create a distinct fixture presence and give buyers a strong reason to allocate additional shelf space during a high-traffic seasonal period.

-This format taps into something that almost every Irish parent cares about: the quality of their child's school.
+That format taps into something that almost every Irish parent cares about: the quality of their child's school.
 By making schools the beneficiary of the promotion, brands create genuine community goodwill while also generating strong earned media and social sharing.

-The mechanic needs careful legal and administrative management (schools competitions involve prize structures, eligibility rules, and sometimes tax considerations) but when executed well, they deliver brand affinity that outlasts the promotional period.
+The mechanic needs careful legal and administrative management.
+Schools competitions involve prize structures, eligibility rules, and sometimes tax considerations, but when executed well, they deliver brand affinity that outlasts the promotional period.
 The school community becomes an active advocate for the brand.

 Brands operating in food, technology, and office supply categories are particularly well suited to this format, as the prizes (equipment, supplies, digital tools) have a direct and visible connection to educational outcomes.